-Not too long ago, fanart was mainly shared through websites and forums, and through places like deviantART as it gained popularity.
+Not too long ago, fanart was shared through websites and forums, and places like deviantART as it gained popularity.
 Social media wasn't as big as a thing and many specialised sites existed for collections of fanworks, including adult-themed works.
 These places still exist, of course, and on sites like deviantART you can mark specific drawings or posts as being inappropriate for various reasons when you submit them.
 Social media like Tumblr has had a huge rise in popularity in recent years, but despite being such a vast hub of fandom activity there are very few options for filtering and a lot of apathy regarding it.

 Pokémon, at its core, is marketed towards children.
 It has a lot of elements in it that appeal to all ages (such as the competitive battling and the monster designs), but a huge portion of its audience are indeed kids.
 A child on Tumblr who loves Pokémon art will likely follow blogs that focus solely on Pokémon art, along with other shows they may enjoy like Steven Universe or Adventure Time.

+It's not even just kids - many people who love Pokémon will follow specifically Pokémon art blogs if they make cute content, since it's the kind of work they love to see and want to see more of.
 By posting safe, clean artwork you make, people who see it will think you solely make safe, clean artwork and they will choose to follow you based on that.
 People inherently assume a content creator who produces cute art of Pokémon and cartoons will stick to the age rating of that thing, provided the one piece they see is not something edgy or actually inappropriate.

-Page last updated on 26th April 2018 at 17:47 GMT.
+Page last updated on 23rd December 2017 at 16:25 GMT.